AmbireTech/adex-protocol/README.md

 The campaign health is a publisher-specific concept that indicates whether the advertiser is properly paying out after impression events.

-Each publisher, with the help of the publisher-side validator, tracks the health status of each campaign they've ever interacted with.
+Each direct publisher, with the help of the publisher-side validator, tracks the health status of each campaign they've ever interacted with.
 If a certain (configurable) threshold of non-paid impression events is reached, the campaign will be marked unhealthy, and the publisher will no longer pick it until the paid amount increases sufficiently.

 The campaign health should not be confused with OUTPACE state sanity: even if a campaign is unhealthy, the publisher-side validator will continue signing new states as long as they're valid: because of the unidirectional flow, valid states can only mean more revenue for publishers.